p3palazzo/comparative-histories/paper.md

 architecture, the disciplinary toolkit *par excellence*.
 He considered it hopelessly bound by whichever ideological system was current.
-In contrast, he claimed, the complex web of relations that made up the productive system of architecture could only be critiqued in non-visual terms [@tafuri:1980sfera].
+In contrast, he claimed, the complex web of relations that made up the productive system of architecture could only be criticismd in non-visual terms of relations of production (of the built environment and of ideology) [@tafuri:1980sfera, 22].
 James-Chakraborty heeded this lesson and downplayed reliance on images as a gateway for understanding the social role of buildings: of the Gate of Felicity in Topkapı palace, she said "it may not seem particularly imposing, but that is because architecture